How to Switch Strata Cleaning Contractors: A Step-by-Step Guide for OC Managers and Building Managers Realcorp Commercial Cleaning is a Melbourne-based, family owned company providing strata cleani...

 - Conduct a final inspection of all common areas and document the handover condition

-Step 6: Monitor Performance in the First Month
+Step 6: Monitor performance in the first month

 The first month of a new cleaning contract is critical.
 This is when the relationship is established, when site-specific protocols are reinforced or corrected, and when any gaps in the scope or schedule are identified before they become embedded problems.